mangei/tissquickregistrationscript/README.md

 ## Changelog

-Can also be found within the script.
+Can be found within the script.

 ## Support